-Important: English language skills
+Important: English language skills and Mathematics

 You are expected to be competent in English at a level that is at least on a par with the skill set of a pre-university secondary school (‘vwo’) student in the Netherlands.
 All Master's courses at the University of Twente are taught in English.
 English-language books are also used in many courses.
 Please note that we do not provide language testing prior to admission; this is really your own responsibility.